pawelwelfle/ppkwu_2/README.md

 Method **checkMyString** will check for us information about string.

-/GET method will be used.
+`/GET method will be used.`

+Method **signsAnalize** in CheckSigns class

+`will analize and count the occurrence of characters in string`

 ### **To test it:**